 Surya Namaskar stretches and activates every part of your body.
 According to a research paper, Sun Salutation has positive effects on muscle strength and body endurance.
 Its regular practice helps to develop a strong upper body, irrespective of whether you are a male or a female.
 Along with that, it also improves your lower body muscle strength and back muscle strength.

-Further evidence on the advantages of this yoga sequence can be found in the Surya Namaskar: A Path to Good Health article that points out that the continuous practice of the 12 asanas enhances the functioning of the endocrine system.
-It primarily focuses on pancreas, thyroid, adrenal, and pituitary glands.
-This article reveals that Sun Salutation can strengthen your Peripheral and Autonomic Nervous Systems, which can be beneficial to patients suffering from neuronal issues, Metabolism Syndrome, and menstrual disorder.
+Further evidence of the advantages of this yoga sequence can be found in the Surya Namaskar: A Path to Good Health article which points out that the continuous practice of the 12 asanas enhances the functioning of the endocrine system.
+It primarily focuses on the pancreas, thyroid, adrenal, and pituitary glands.
+This article reveals that Sun Salutation can strengthen your Peripheral and Autonomic Nervous Systems, which can be beneficial to patients suffering from neuronal issues, Metabolism Syndrome, and menstrual disorders.

-The study also shows that if diabetes patients practice Surya Namaskar, it will reduce their blood sugar level significantly.
-Furthermore, this yoga technique also reduces the oxidative stress in the body, which plays an essential role in insulin resistance and is the leading cause of complications in diabetes patients.
+The study also shows that if diabetes patients practice Surya Namaskar, it will reduce their blood sugar levels significantly.
+Furthermore, this yoga technique also reduces oxidative stress in the body, which plays an essential role in insulin resistance and is the leading cause of complications in diabetes patients.

 Even though this yoga sequence has existed for centuries, the research community has recently shifted its focus toward it.
 As a result, many studies have been successfully carried out.
 However, the current data is not enough.
 To fully grasp, understand, and utilize the full potential of Surya Namaskar, further research is required.
 We hope that the data mentioned above, along with the research articles, will put your mind at ease and will allow you to practice Sun Salutation confidently.